Dependency Injection#

 Both synchronous and asynchronous callables are supported.
 One important aspect of this is that using a synchronous function which perform blocking operations, such as I/O or computationally intensive tasks, can potentially block the main thread running the event loop, and in turn block the whole application.

 To mitigate this, the sync_to_thread parameter can be set to True, which will result in the function being run in a thread pool.
-Should the function be non-blocking, sync_to_thread should be set to False instead.

 If a synchronous function is passed, without setting an explicit sync_to_thread value, a warning will be raised.